Three offers Pay As You Go ‘Data Packs’ with inclusive roaming in 71 destinations, 5G coverage, and Three+ rewards.

 Coverage

-On Three’s Pay As You Go service, you’ll have access to both their 4G and 5G networks across the UK.
+On Three’s Pay As You Go service, you’ll get access to both their 4G and 5G networks.

-According to Three, they offer 4G coverage to about 99% of the UK’s population, and 5G coverage to about 61% of the population.
-You can enter your postcode on their website to see the coverage available where you live.
+According to Three, they offer 4G coverage to 99% of the UK’s population, plus 5G coverage to more than 60% of the UK’s population.
+To see the coverage available where you live, you can enter your postcode on their website.

 Check Three Coverage (three.co.uk) →